SamuelSwartzberg/flashcardifying_text_temp/ling.md

 table:case|semantic relationship
 lative|movement to a location. ablative|indicates a movement away from a location.
-Illative into
+Illative|into
-Elative out of
+Elative|out of
-In elative "from inside"
+Inelative|"from inside"
-Exessive away from a state
-Egressive beginning of a movement from a location or time ('starting from') Prolative/vialis/prosecutive/traversal/mediative by way of, via perlative through, across, along
+Egressive|beginning of a movement from a location or time ('starting from') Prolative/vialis/prosecutive/traversal/mediative|by way of, via perlative|through, across, along

 ##### location

 table:case|semantic relationship
 locative|location
-Inessive within
+Inessive|within
-Superessive on top of, on the surface of. subessive below
+Superessive|on top of, on the surface of. subessive|below
-Pertingent case touching x
+Pertingent|touching x
-Intrative case "amidst"
+Intrative|"amidst"

 ##### cause, purpose, means, use